Why sustainable investments?

 We measure and report on the social and environmental impact of ESG fund investments in the following categories, among others: overall ESG score (and aggregated E, S and G scores), comparison with the MSCI Fund Rating Universe, distribution of ESG ratings, breakdown of ESG ratings by sector, ESG rating sector breakdown, ESG controversy score distribution, carbon footprint, weighted average carbon intensity and an exclusion list by sector, business activity and global standards.

-Current ESG Report of the C-QUADRAT Absolute Return ESG (pdf file)
+Current ESG-Report of the I-AM GreenStars Absolute Return

-Current ESG Report of the C-QUADRAT GreenStars Global Equities (pdf file)
+Current ESG-Report of the I-AM GreenStars Global Equities

 Further ESG Reports are available on request.